How to braise pork chops and create tender meat smothered in a delicious gravy with onions.

 Fruit/Brown sugar.
 Dried figs are optional, but definitely a tasty touch that adds a ton of flavor to the sauce.
 If you choose to skip the figs add two tablespoons of brown sugar to the onions to compensate for the omitted sweetness.
 If you go with cider, consider adding sliced apples instead of the figs.

 Herbs & Seasonings.
-Salt and pepper to taste, to season the pork chops and then the onions.
+Kosher salt and pepper to taste, to season the pork chops and then the onions.
 Thyme (dried or fresh to add in the braising liquid).
 Fresh thyme (or flat leaf parsley) for garnish.

 Corn starch.
 To thicken the sauce – you will make a slurry with it.

 Vinegar/Mustard.
-Just before you serve the chops you can add a bit of acidity by way of apple cider or white wine vinegar to the sauce or some Dijon mustard.
+Just before you serve the chops you can add a bit of acidity by way of apple cider, Worcestershire sauce, white wine vinegar or Dijon mustard.
+Simply whisk your choice of ingredient into the sauce.
 The touch of sour really rounds of the flavor base of the gravy.

 The workflow for this dish is straight forward.
 All you need by way of equipment is a nice heavy skillet (cast iron or similar), a lid that fits it and your stove.